nobodyhere4/YAMS/README.md

 ## 📜 License

-**This project is licensed under the GNU General Public License v3.0**.
+**This project is licensed under the Lesser GNU General Public License v3.0**.
-You are free to use, modify, and redistribute the software, provided that any derivative work is also licensed under GPLv3.
+You are free to use, modify, and redistribute the software, provided that any derivative work is also licensed under LGPLv3.

 See [`LICENSE`](./LICENSE.txt) for full details.